kolafaj/MACSIMUS/examples/NPT/README.md

   `$ start N256NPT1.cp`<br >
   from Midnight Commander: open file `N256NPT1.cp`

-* If not converged, remove the first block in `N256NPT1.get` up to the first `;` and repeat simulation.
+* If not converged, remove the first block in [N256NPT1.get](N256NPT1.get) up to the first `;` and repeat simulation.

 ## Productive run

-When converged, leave only block starting with<br />
+When converged, leave only the block starting with<br />
-`! productive`<br />
+`! productive run:`<br />
-on file `N256NPT1.get` and run the simulation again.
+in file [N256NPT1.get](N256NPT1.get) and run the simulation again.
 It may take ~ 1–2 hours; the simulation for the paper was longer.

 `$ cookewslcP1 n2.ble N256NPT1.get`

 ## Results

-The results can be found at the end of the protocol `file N256NPT1.prt`, or using command:
+The results can be found at the end of the protocol file `N256NPT1.prt`, or using command:

 `$ staprt -nV -kNaevnf N256NPT1.sta`<br />
 `$ staprt -n'P(tens) [Pa]' -kNaevnf N256NPT1.sta`<br />
 `$ staprt -n'enthalpy*' -kNaevnf N256NPT1.sta`

-Where the `-k` arguments correspont do the columns printed: N=variable name, a=average, e-error (1σ), v-variance, n=# of data, f=file
+Where the `-k` arguments correspond do the columns printed: N=variable name, a=average, e=error (1σ), v=variance, n=# of data, f=file.